 BOOK: Hear the Beat, Feel the Music: Count, Clap and Tap Your Way to Remarkable Rhythm.
-Want to be that person who’s got rhythm?
+Want to stay on the beat when dancing?
 Want a better connection to your workout music?
-Want to enjoy music more?
-Get rhythm!
-The kindle will remain on sale for 99 cents (down from $4.99) until I get 10 reviews on Amazon.
-Please give me a review because I need reviews.
+Just want to enjoy music more?
+Then learn how to count music.
+Whether you dance, play guitar, do Zumba, run to music, or are just tired of being rhythmically challenged, you need to master the 8-count in music.
+The kindle version of the book is now on sale for 99 cents (down from $4.99).

 BOOK: Every Man’s Survival Guide to Ballroom Dancing.
 Tired of being a wallflower?
 Wishing that you weren’t afraid of a dance floor?
 Tired of getting confused in a dance class?
 Ninety-five percent of the content applies to women too.
 The kindle is now on sale for 99 cents (down from $5.99).
 Hurry while supplies last!
 (That’s a joke, kindle supplies are unlimited.)

 - Hear the 8-count in music – a quick intro on how to hear the 8-count, which is the secret to hearing the beat